Security Bug Fix Policy

 If a vulnerability appears actively exploitable or presents immediate customer risk, we may act faster than these target timeframes through mitigations, feature restrictions, emergency updates, or temporary disabling of affected functionality.

-5. Investigation and Remediation
+5. Shared Investigation and Remediation Approach

 • review the report and confirm whether the issue is reproducible